HDMI Over IP Extender - 1080p

 Extend two USB devices at your display

 With a built-in USB hub, you can use your computer to access two remote USB devices at your remote display, enabling you or your customers to control the computer from the remote location.
 Remote operation can be used to create interactive digital signage, to engage your customers.
-Or, if you're using the video-over-IP extender as part of your IT infrastructure, you can use the USB extender to add a remote KVM console that you can use to control your server from a remote location.

 The IPUSB2HD3 is TAA compliant backed by a 2-year StarTech.com warranty with free lifetime technical support.